Recruiting: New York

 Author: Sean H. Close, Conair Corporation

-- New York's Human Rights Law is broader than federal law in many respects and includes prohibitions against discrimination based on such characteristics as sexual orientation and marital status.
+- New York's Human Rights Law is broader than federal law in certain respects.
 See New York State Discrimination Law.

 - Employers in New York may not print or circulate any advertisement seeking applicants for employment that in any way expresses or suggests any preference as to race, color, sex or other protected characteristic.
 See Advertising.